The Haitian Family Reunification Parole (HFRP) Program

 - An immigrant visa is not yet available for your relative; and

 - You received an invitation from the Department of State’s National Visa Center (NVC) to participate in the HFRP Program.
 Please see the Invitation Process section on this page for more information.

-Note: We will deny your applications if you do not meet all of the above requirements at the time the application for HFRP benefits is adjudicated.
-We will not refund your fees.
+If you do not meet all of the above requirements when we adjudicate your application for HFRP benefits, we will deny your application and will not refund your fees.